awslabs/cloudformation-accustom/README.md

 - `physicalResourceId` (String) : Physical resource ID to be used in the response
 - `reason` (String) : Reason to pass back to CloudFormation in the response Object
 - `responseStatus` (accustom.Status): response Status to use in the response Object, defaults to `SUCCESS`
 - `squashPrintResponse` (Boolean) : In `DEBUG` logging the function will often print out the `Data` section of the response.
 If the `Data` contains confidential information you'll want to squash this output.
 This option, when set to `True`, will squash the output.

 ## Logging Recommendations
 The decorators utilise the [logging](https://docs.python.org/3/library/logging.html) library for logging.
 It is strongly recommended that your function does the same, and sets the logging level to at least `INFO`.
 Ensure the log level is set _before_ importing Accustom.
-If logging in `DEBUG` mode se below:

 ```python
 import logging